-These crimes of violence involve allegations that the act caused fear for a person’s safety or caused physical or psychological injury, pain, or illness.
+These crimes of violence involve allegations that the act caused fear for a person’s safety or caused a physical or psychological injury, pain, or illness.

 The most common criminal charges for domestic violence include assault, aggravated assault, battery, aggravated battery, battery on a pregnant female, and domestic violence by strangulation.

 We also represent clients after the alleged victim of domestic violence files for an “Injunction for Protection Against Domestic Violence.”
 In the injunction, the petitioner will allege being in fear that another unlawful act of violence might occur in the immediate future.

 Criteria for Proving the Existence of the Domestic Relationship

 Under Florida law, when a violent act is committed by a person against another who is or has been in a social relationship of a romantic or intimate nature with the victim, the existence of such a relationship shall be determined based on a consideration of the following factors: